awillats/circuit-visualizer-p5/README.md

 ----------------------
 ## Additional topics
-- generally, should be leveraging graph theory more, for instace
+- generally, should be leveraging graph theory more, for instance
     - idea of where to control can be tied back to "minimum cut" and "highly connected subgraphs"
     - maximal clique
 ## Similar frameworks: